Dr. Luther chaired the “Designing Socio-Technical Systems of Truth” workshop at Virginia Tech on March 1-2, 2018.

 More information, including abstracts for the presentations and posters, is available on the workshop website.
 Tweets and photos are also available on the workshop’s Twitter hashtag, #SystemsOfTruth.

-One thought on “Workshop on Designing Socio-Technical Systems of Truth”
+One response to “Workshop on Designing Socio-Technical Systems of Truth”